peppertech/MVVM-to-VDOM-Migration-Series/README.md

 ### Running two projects simultaneously
 >If you are running both the MVVM and new VDOM project ( this project) at the same time, the MVVM app must run on port 8000 to use the live external REST service.

->You can run the VDOM project during development from a different server and livereload port by using the below command.
+>You can run the VDOM project during development from a different server and livereload port.
+The NPM scripts included in the package.json file now do this automatically for you when you use the below command.

->*ojet serve --server-port=8001 --livereload-port=35723*
+>*npm run serve*

 &nbsp;

-### Using two different versions of the JET CLI

->If you have two projects running different versions of JET, you will need to have two different versions of the CLI to match those runtime versions.
-You can use __NPX__ for this scenario.

->_npx @oracle/ojet-cli@&lt;version> serve_

->where &lt;version> is the version of the CLI you wish to use.
-Leaving off the version will use the latest production release.